Newsletter: Read the latest issue

 Find the information you need to conduct your research and academic studies

-Students are not required to have each of the following requirements to be considered for an interview, although you must have some experience in the health care field (shadowing, volunteer, work, etc.).
-In order to increase your chances of being selected for an interview, try to include as many of the following requirements as you can:
+Students are not required to have each of the following experiences to be considered for an interview, although you must have some experience in the healthcare field (shadowing, volunteer, work, etc.).
+In order to increase your chances of being selected for an interview, try to include as many of the following as you can: